Raymon Anning

-Raymon Harry Anning (Chinese: 顏理國, 22 July 1930 – 20 December 2020) was a Commissioner of Police of Hong Kong.
+Raymon Harry Anning (顏理國, 22 July 1930 – 20 December 2020) was a Commissioner of Police of the Royal Hong Kong Police in Hong Kong.
 In the early 1970s, he was a commander of the Metropolitan Police in Greater London.
 He was later appointed as HM Inspector of Constabulary for West and South-West England, the British Midlands and Wales.
-In 1983, he was posted to Hong Kong as the Deputy Commissioner of Police (Operations) until his promotion to Commissioner in 1985.
+In 1983, he was posted to Hong Kong as Deputy Commissioner of Police (Operations) until his promotion to Commissioner in 1985.

 Early life

 As a teenager, Anning was educated in Richmond and East Sheen County Grammar School for Boys, East Sheen, Greater London.